Beer’s ideas – and scientism

 But even back in the day, Beer knew Ashby’s measure of complexity is incalculable in all business systems of interest

 So he said a subjective assessment of relative complexity is valid.

 What if a control system fails to control key state variables of a target system?

-What if managers fail to control key variables of business, such as production rate, profit etc.?
+What if a manager fails to control key variables of business system, such as production rate, profit etc.?

 What if a government fails to maintain the happiness of its population (no joke here, follow the link at the end of this paper).